What Are Mentorship Programs? Definition, Types & Use Cases

 What Are the Types of Mentoring I Could Use?

-Sometimes, the key to successful mentoring (or the barrier, depending on your outlook) is in picking the right mentoring program format.
+Sometimes, the key to successful programs (or the barrier, depending on your outlook) is in picking the right mentoring program format.
 Different formats result in different outcomes.
 It’s often like a puzzle: You can’t put the square peg in the round hole.

 • Traditional Mentoring: The 1-on-1 mentoring relationships that make up most mentoring (as described above)